coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/3_Getting_Started_with_Markdown_in_R.md

 1. Clicking `File` at the top of the screen
 2. Selecting `New File`
 3. Choosing `R Markdown...`
-4. Clicking `Create Empty Document`
+4. Clicking `Create Empty Document` on the resultant pop-up screen

 Completing the above four steps should result in an RStudio window that looks like the following:
 ![Blank RMarkdown file](Embedded_Display_Items/Blank_RMarkdown_View.png)